asamallab/Curvature-FCN-ASD/fMRInetworks/ABIDE-I/README.md

 2. **_Schaefer200.txt_**

 A list of all the 200 regions of interest (nodes) in the Functional connectivity networks.
 Please note that these regions are encoded as integers from 0 to 199 (in order) in the functional connectivity networks provided.

+## Supplementary Tables

+An Excel workbook containing all the Supplementary Tables S1-S7 for our paper can be downloaded [supplementary_tables](https://github.com/asamallab/RicciCurvature-fMRInetworks/tree/main/fMRInetworks/ABIDE-I/supplementary_tables) directory.
+A brief description of each Supplementary Table is provided as a README file inside the directory.

 ## CITATION
 If you use the data from our repository for your work, please cite,